Cookie Consent by Free Privacy Policy Generator

 • Rewilding Innovation Fund (Rewilding Britain)

-The Rewilding Britain's 'Rewilding Innovation Fund' is offering up to £15,000 to support rewilding across Britain.
+Rewilding Britain's 'Rewilding Innovation Fund' is offering up to £15,000 to support rewilding across Britain.
 The fund aims to support projects that have a high impact on people and nature on land and sea, with a target to remove barriers to rewilding.
 Applicants must be a member of the Rewilding Network and the project must take place on over 40 hectares of land.
-Applications are open until 29 Febrauary 2024, however the fund opens to applications twice a year.
+Applications for funding are now closed but will reopen in spring 2025.

 • Workplace Charging Scheme for state-funded education institutions (UK Government)